Lenten shrouds: Significance

+In Gottesdienst: The Journal of Lutheran Liturgy, liturgist David Petersen likewise explains:

+The veiling also reminds us of our Lord’s actions in response to the violence of the people as recorded in the Judica Gospel (St. John 8:42-59).
+There we read: “They picked up stones to throw at Him, but Jesus hid Himself” (v.
+59 ESV).

-The veiling of the statues went through a challenge in the 1960s"The custom of the veiling of the cross seemed to demand the devout an ever greater ingenuity by way of explanation of meaning.
+The veiling of the statues went through a challenge in the 1960s:"The custom of the veiling of the cross seemed to demand the devout an ever greater ingenuity by way of explanation of meaning.
 It was one of those traditions the exact reasons for which seem to have been lost in the swirling mists of time".Focusing more on the psychological significance of the liturgy, modern writers explain that crucifixes, icons and statues are either covered or removed "to focus upon the coming commemoration of the Lord's passion".
 Covering the cross also creates "more impact" as it is unveiled during the liturgy on Good Friday, as it enhances the setting of the liturgy in Passiontide.We "hide" His images for two weeks out of the year in a sprit of penance and mourning.
 An acute sadness is felt in the human heart.
 We long to be reunited with Him.
 The veil suggests the discomfort of being separated from Him.
 We prepare for the agony and triumph of the Easter Triduum.

 History

 The Lenten veil in the Middle Ages

-The Lenten shrouds are a very old tradition of the Catholic Church, dating back to at least the 9th century.
+The Lenten shrouds are a very old tradition of the Catholic Church and Evangelical-Lutheran Churches, dating back to at least the 9th century.
 Lenten shrouds are a smaller version of the Lenten veil (Fastentuch), which is still found in Germany and Austria.

 Gulielmus Durandus's Rationale divinorum officiorum, one of the most important religious writings of the Middle Ages, stipulates that all images, crucifixes, relics and tabernacles in the house of God be veiled during the period of Lent.
 Thus Philip the Bold, Duke of Burgundy, had gray and dark sheets (the color of ashes), attached across the sanctuary during Passiontide.
 At a time when crosses, reliquaries or not, were made of precious metals and encrusted with gemstones, a veil was suspended between the choir and the nave in churches so as to completely hide the sanctuary, attenuating the impact of the crosses’ brilliance when solemnly revealed on Good Friday.
 Although this rite was adopted both in papal liturgy at the Sessonianum and in that of the Lateran canons, it was not until 1488 that all crosses in Rome were veiled.

 In the eighteenth century, large Lenten veils were still used along with the Lenten shrouds across Christianity and as far as in the missions of the Sonoran Desert in Mexico.
 Whereas some have suggested that the Lenten veil was replaced by the Lenten shrouds, it appears thus that both were in use at the same time and that the former, which was less practical, fell in disuse rather the latter remained.